-Today is Ada Lovelace day.
+Ada Lovelace day is on 13 October this year.
 It's an international celebration of the achievements of women in science, technology, engineering and maths (STEM).

 But who was Ada Lovelace?
 We've got it covered below.